moosejaw/ct6045-assignment/README.md

 sudo docker-compose up -d
 ```

-You can verify the containers are running by running:
+You can verify the containers are up by running:

 ```bash
 sudo docker-compose ps